 This creamy Tuna Pasta Salad recipe is served with macaroni, eggs, celery, onions, peas, and of course- tuna fish.
 This makes an easy lunch, snack, or side dish that is pulled straight from the fridge and served cold!

-Be sure to try my Italian Pasta Salad Recipe next!
+Be sure to try my Egg Salad, Potato Salad, and Italian Pasta Salad recipes next!

 A bowl with Tuna Pasta Salad with creamy macaroni, eggs, tuna, and peas.